 Temporary Payroll: Temporary payroll is budgeted for an intern who will assist the Economic Development Coordinator who will provide business services throughout Town.
-This appropriation has been eliminated in fiscal year 2023 as the position moved to full-time.
+This appropriation has been eliminated in fiscal year 2023.

 Education Premium Pay: Non-union employees in administrative classifications are eligible for education attainment payments of \$720 for an Associate's Degree and or \$1,020 for a Bachelor's degree.